SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ![](/assets/chapter-7-1-images/00.Break-in-infinite-loop-01.png)

 Note: although the code above is correct, it will not work if the user enters text instead of a number, for example "**Invalid number**".
 Then the parse of the text to a number will break and the program will display **error message (exception)**.
-We will learn in a little time how to deal with this problem and how to catch and handle exceptions using the **`try-except` construct**.
+We will learn very soon how to deal with this problem and how to catch and handle exceptions using the **`try-except` construct**.
 #### Testing in the Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1057#10](https://judge.softuni.org/Contests/Practice/Index/1057#10).